-In this section, you will measure the coverage of LoRa under the three different radio configurations.
-Such configurations should ensure different reliability levels.
+In this section, you will measure the coverage of LoRa under different radio configurations.

-For this, you will start by identifying a set of geographical locations or Test Points (TP).
-These TPs should be astutely chosen to challenge the limits of LoRa transmission.
-Then you should implement a function on the server that measures the ratio of successfully delivered packets or PDR.
+Start by identifying a set of five geographical locations or Test Points (TP).
+These TPs should be astutely chosen to explore the limits of LoRa coverage.
+Then, you should implement a function on the server that measures the ratio of successfully delivered packets or PDR.
+Now, you should run the experiment for three different radio configurations: such configurations should ensure different reliability levels (high, medium, and low reliability).

-- Draw the test points on a map and motivate your choices. - Visualise the experimental results by plotting the PDR for each TP and each radio configuration. - Analyze the obtained results.
+- Draw the test points on a map and motivate your choices. - Describe the radio configurations you selected and their impact on the reliability of the transmission. - Visualise the experimental results by plotting the PDR for each TP and each radio configuration. - Analyze the obtained results.